 Paraglide Along the Coast

 When I visited paragliding in Lima was at the top of my Peruvian bucket list.
-Just below Machu Picchu.
+Just below hiking the Salkantay Trek to Machu Picchu.
 Unfortunately, each time I wanted to attempt paragliding, the winds were not strong enough and no one was allowed to fly.
 On my very last day, the winds picked up enough, and I flew.
 We glided from Parque del Amor to the Lighthouse and back at sunset.
 I highly recommend it!